sgarcez/sul/README.md

 # Sul - Strava Uploader

 Simple Strava activity uploader inspired by [pi-python-garmin-strava](https://github.com/thegingerbloke/pi-python-garmin-strava).
-It creates Strava activities by uploading raw files files from your device (only `fit` supported currently).
+It creates Strava activities by uploading raw files from your device (only `.fit` supported currently).

 ## Features

-- Starts a local server to help OAuth process to obtain an access token with write permissions.
+- Starts a local server to help the process of obtaining an access token with write permissions.
 - Uploads all files in a directory concurrently.

 ## Todo